-LEAD AUTHORS: Erik Knijnenburg
+Erik Knijnenburg

-со-аитнокs: Steef Huibregtse, Andreas van Eck
+Steef Huibregtse, Andreas van Eck

-PANELISTS: Hans Mooij | Anna Gunn
+Hans Mooij | Anna Gunn

-2022 GTC CONFERENCE "Ultimately, there needs to be a counterbalance that protects the vast majority of open, honest and transparent multinational corporations that contribute to our society in a very positive manner and in many ways."
+"Ultimately, there needs to be a counterbalance that protects the vast majority of open, honest and transparent multinational corporations that contribute to our society in a very positive manner and in many ways."

-In the international tax world, the main talking point for decades has been and still is the unethical behavior of multinationals (MNEs).
-Whether it is the media, governmental institutions or academic institutions, all have perpetuated the idea that MNEs are not paying their fair share of taxes.
+In the international tax world, the main talking point for decades has been and still is the unethical behaviour of multinationals (MNEs).
+Whether it is the media, governmental institutions or academic institutions, all have perpetuated the idea that MNEs are not paying their fair share of taxes.1

-In this controversial and ground-breaking paper, the unethical and dishonest behavior of tax authorities will be exposed and addressed through multiple examples.
-These show that, unfortunately, such behavior is no longer an exception but is more and more becoming a trend.
+In this controversial and ground-breaking paper, the unethical and dishonest behaviour of tax authorities will be exposed and addressed through multiple examples.
+These show that, unfortunately, such behaviour is no longer an exception but is more and more becoming a trend.
 These concerns arise from tax professionals working in the field of international taxation who have observed disturbing developments in tax authorities' internal culture, which is reflected in their dealings with the taxpayers.